-Under the Community Empowerment Act, communities in Glasgow and across Scotland can now ask to participate in certain decisions and processes made and carried out by public bodies, including councils.
+Under the Community Empowerment (Scotland) Act 2015, communities in Glasgow and across Scotland can now participate in certain decisions and processes made and carried out by public bodies, including councils.

 Participation Requests are intended to create the opportunity for people and groups to play a greater and more direct role in improving outcomes in their community.